Courses-journey/cpp-cherno/README.md

 - 1 Bits can store 2 values `0` or `1`
 - So int can store 2 ^ (4\*8) = `2 ^ 32`
 - int can accept number form `-2^31` to `+2^31` But why?
-- As int store negative and positive numbers so it need some way to store negatve
+- As int store negative and positive numbers so it need some way to store negative
 - To store negative it take one bit from `32bits`
 - If u want to store positive numbers only u can use `unsigned` keyword this mean int now can store double the amount number form `-2^32` to `+2^32`